apeiros/baretest/README.markdown

 * Uncomplicated dependency testing and skipping
 * Helpers to deal painlessly with raising, throwing, float imprecision, unordered collections etc.
-* Ships with colored Shell formatter, Diagnostic-, Interactive-, XML- and TAP formatter
+* Ships with colored Shell formatter, Diagnostic-, XML- and TAP formatter
-* Interactive formatter - drops you into an irb session within failed assertion with all setup methods executed, so you can inspect interactively why it failed.
+* Interactive mode - drops you into an irb session within failed assertion with all setup methods executed, so you can inspect interactively why it failed.
 * Trivial to add new formatters (the standard formatters are only roughly 20-50